Interpretable Binaural Deep Beamforming Guided by Time-Varying Relative Transfer Function: Proposed Method

 \subsection{U-Net Model with Attention Fusion}

-We integrate an attention-based fusion front-end before the U-Net to align the RTF with the multichannel noisy input.
-The U-Net adopts an encoder–decoder with skip connections, following \cite{Cohen:ExNet_BF_PF,Ren:Causal_UNet_Beamforming} with task-specific modifications: eight convolutional blocks (batch normalization, dropout, LeakyReLU) in the encoder and transposed-convolution blocks in the decoder \cite{Cohen:ExNet_BF_PF}.
+We integrate an attention-based fusion frontend prior to the U-Net to align the RTF with the multichannel noisy input.
+The U-Net adopts an encoder-decoder with skip connections, following \cite{Cohen:ExNet_BF_PF,Ren:Causal_UNet_Beamforming} with task-specific modifications: eight convolutional blocks (batch normalization, dropout, LeakyReLU) in the encoder and transposed-convolution blocks in the decoder \cite{Cohen:ExNet_BF_PF}.
 Attention gates are integrated into the skip connections to emphasize relevant encoder features \cite{Cohen:ExNet_BF_PF}.
-See Fig.~2 of \cite{Cohen:ExNet_BF_PF} for the baseline and Fig.~\ref{fig:unet_atten_model} for our proposed scheme comprising of the U-net module and the Attention Fusion module.
+See \cite{Cohen:ExNet_BF_PF} (Fig.~2) for the baseline U-Net model.